JonnyBro/beatrun/README.md

 * [Custom online courses database](https://courses.beatrun.ru), it's free 🤯!
 * Configurations menu - You can find it in the tool menu, in the *Beatrun* Category!\
 All of the settings below can be changed in the configuration menu.
-* Getting off of ladders (don't work on x64, idk).
+* Getting off of ladders.
 * Jumping while walking.
 * Various tweaks to Time Trials Menu (F4).
 * Arrow that shows the next checkpoint.